afaisst/skymaker_pythonwrapper/README.md

 - pixscale: pixel scale (arcsec/px) [float]
 - fake_HSC: If TRUE, a fake HSC FITS extensions are created.
 This includes a MASK extension (here just zeros) and a VARIANCE extension (here constant given by the square of "noise_per_pixel").
 [True/False]
 - psf_file_name: File name of the PSF (in FITS format) to be used [string]
+- astro_offset: Astrometry offset in MAS (coords = source_catalog_coords + offset) [ [ra_mean,ra_std],[dec_mean,dec_std]]

 See the file "input_example.py" for example values.

+Note on astro_offset: This allows the user to add astrometric offsets to the galaxies (e.g., RA_offset = RA + offset).
+This is simply done by changing the RA/DEC by the offset (requested in milli-arcseconds, mas).
+The source catalog (sources.csv) contains the original RA/DEC coordinates.
+In addition, a catalog "sources_[image_name].csv" is created including the same columns as "sources.csv" but in addition the X and Y coordinates (image coordinates), the offsets in RA/DEC as well as the final coordinates (with offset applied).

 ### b) Adding simulated galaxies/stars to an existing image